-Structural Isomers: These are the isomers in which the atoms are completely arranged in different order with same molecular formulas.
+Structural isomers are those isomers in which the atoms are completely arranged in a different order with the same molecular formulas.

-The isomers differing in the atomic arrangement of the molecules without any kind of reference to the spatial arrangement are known as the structural isomers.
-The phenomenon of this structural isomers is called as structural isomerism.
+The isomers differing in the atomic arrangement of the molecules without any kind of reference to the spatial arrangement are known as structural isomers.
+The phenomenon of these structural isomers is called structural isomerism.

-The Structural isomerism is also called as constitutional isomerism as per the IUPAC.
-It is kind of isomerism where the molecules having the same molecular formula with different orders and bondings, as opposed to that of the stereoisomerism.
+Structural isomerism is also called constitutional isomerism, as per the IUPAC.
+It is a kind of isomerism where the molecules have the same molecular formula with different orders and bondings, as opposed to that of stereoisomerism.

-- Chain Isomerism: Chain isomerism occurs when a there is a difference in the atomic arrangement of the carbon to the carbon chain of a molecule.
-If two or more compounds having the same type of molecular formula with different main chains, then they are said to exhibit the property of Chain isomerism.
-This phenomenon is also called as skeletal isomerism.
+- Chain Isomerism: Chain isomerism occurs when there is a difference in the atomic arrangement of the carbon to the carbon chain of a molecule.
+If two or more compounds have the same type of molecular formula with different main chains, then they are said to exhibit the property of chain isomerism.
+This phenomenon is also called skeletal isomerism.

-- Functional Group Isomerism: The Functional group isomerism occurs when there is a presence of the odd form of functional groups with the same chemical formula.
-When some compound has two different structures but same chemical formula, then it is said to exhibit functional isomerism.
+- Functional Group Isomerism: Functional group isomerism occurs when there is a presence of an odd form of functional groups with the same chemical formula.
+When some compound has two different structures but the same chemical formula, then it is said to exhibit functional isomerism.